defenseunicorns/leapfrogai-docs/content/en/docs/local deploy guide/deploy.md

 ---
-title: LeapfrogAI Deployment Guide
+title: Deployment
 type: docs
-draft: true
-weight: 4
+weight: 5
 ---

 To successfully proceed with the installation and deployment of LeapfrogAI, steps must be executed in the order that they are presented in the following instructions.
-The LeapfrogAI deployment instructions are designed to guide advanced users through the process of deploying the latest production version of LeapfrogAI on Kubernetes.
+The LeapfrogAI deployment instructions are designed to guide advanced users through the process of deploying the latest version of LeapfrogAI on Kubernetes.

 ## Switch to Sudo